 An MVNO, Lyca Mobile hosted on the A1 Macedonia network entered the Macedonian market and started retail operations in July 2016 under regulated wholesale conditions.
+Also, from October 2020, new MVNO (Green Mobile) started operating, hosted on A1 network.

 The cable operator Telekabel, which on the market is already present by offering fixed services (voice, broadband and TV), as of January 2019 started operating as an MVNO hosted on Company's mobile network under regulated wholesale conditions.